October 27, 29, 30

 Tour of Banksia, the historic home of the Aiken County Historical Museum, 1 to 2:30 p.m.
 The tour is free, but reservations are required; limited to 15 participants.
 Call 803-642-2015 to register.
 This tour will generally be offered on the fourth Tuesday of every month.

-First program of the Museum’s Historic Homes Research Committee lecture series on Aiken’s historic Winter Colony homes.
+If Those Walls Could Talk, third program of the Museum’s Historic Homes Research Committee lecture series on Aiken’s historic Winter Colony homes.
 2 p.m.
 Free.
-Next program: October 26.

-DuPont Planetarium at the Ruth Patrick Science Education Center
+DuPont Planetarium Ruth Patrick Science Education Center at USCA

 471 University Parkway

 Tickets: $6.50 for adults, $5.50 for seniors, $4.50 for 4K-12 students; all shows for USCA students, faculty and staff (with ID), $2. $50 annual membership card.
 Reservations encouraged by calling 641-3654.

 Magic Tree House, 6 and 7 p.m.

 November 4, 11, 18, 25